rloredo/rloredo/README.md

 ## Hi there 👋

-I’m a Data Scientist from Buenos Aires, Argentina.
+I’m currently working at Amberscript setting up the analytics-BI department.
+I’m in charge of the whole analytics ecosystem, from ingestion to visualization and insight-sharing.

-I have been working as a Data Scientist for Tiendanube/Nuvemshop, a B2B, SaaS company, for almost two years.
+Before that, I worked as a Data Scientist for Tiendanube & Nuvemshop, a B2B, SaaS company, for almost two years.
+In that job I had to handle big amounts of data, implement supervised and unsupervised ML models, report insights to key stakeholders, and lead a team of four data scientists.
+You can read a little bit more about those projects here.

 My journey to Data Science began when I started my Ph.D. in psycho and neurolinguistics.
-In that process I realized that what I loved most was designing and implementing experiments, and modeling data to analyze the results.
+In that process, I realized that what I loved most was designing and implementing experiments, and modeling data to analyze the results.
+Thus, I started studying descriptive and inferential statistics, machine learning, and learning to code.

-At my current job I handle big amounts of data, implement supervised and unsupervised ML models, report insights to key stakeholders, and lead a team of four data scientists.
+In my free time, I like to read, study, and write about data science & analytics, human skills, and other things.
+I also love outdoor sports like rock climbing, sailing, and playing football.
+I also enjoy building things, woodworking, and gardening.
+I’ve been building a 14ft. wooden boat!

 ### Projects

 I have worked on or supervised projects about:
  - Topic modelling and tagging of customer support conversations
  - Customer clustering using Amplitude events and product configurations